 Check Google Trends, and you will see how popular it has become in recent years:

 Far from being a fad, data-driven marketing is a real thing.
 Marketers want to learn more about it because it works.
-For example, a study carried out by Teradata found 78% of marketers use it for their strategic decisions.
+For example, according to a study by Statista, 89% of marketers worldwide use data to make their strategic decisions.

-In this post, you’ll learn what data-driven marketing is by discovering how data and marketing work together.
-Then, you’ll learn three ways to increase your conversion rate with data-driven marketing.
+Read on to discover what data-driven marketing is by learning how data and marketing work together, as well as three ways to increase your conversion rate with data-driven marketing.

 How data and marketing work together